M.Tech in Computer Science and Engineering I SEMESTER COMPUTER NETWORKS

 1. Review of Basic Concepts: Building a Network; Requirements- Connectivity, Cost-Effective Resource Sharing, Support for Common Services; Network Architecture- Layering and Protocols, OSI Architecture, Internet Architecture; Performance- Bandwidth and Latency, Delay× Bandwidth Product, High-Speed Networks.

-6. Congestion Control and Resource Allocation: Issues in resource allocation – Network Model, Taxonomy, Evaluation Criteria; Queuing discipline – FIFO, Fair Queuing; TCP Congestion Control Additive Increase/Multiplicative Decrease Slo Start Fast Retransmi an Fast Recovery Congestion-Avoidance mechanisms DECbit, Random Early Detection (RED), Source-Based Congestion Control.
+6. Congestion Control and Resource Allocation: Issues in resource allocation – Network Model, Taxonomy, Evaluation Criteria; Queuing discipline – FIFO, Fair Queuing; TCP Congestion Control – Additive Increase/Multiplicative Decrease, Slow Start, Fast Retransmit and Fast Recovery; Congestion-Avoidance mechanisms – DECbit, Random Early Detection (RED), Source-Based Congestion Control.

 The above is sample.
 Click on Download to get the complete